jackblue2009/littlelemonproject/README.md

-# Getting Started with Create React App
+# Little Lemon Restaurant

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## 'npm install'

-In the project directory, you can run:
+Run this command if the project directory is missing node_modules/ directory

 ### `npm start`